Farm to Community Wellness: Networking Local Food Supply Chains

 - Sean Sherman, (Oglala), Owamni restaurant/ Indigenous Food Lab, on supplying food to restaurants

-Other speakers include Dan Cornelius (Oneida), University of Wisconsin-Madison, workshop convener; Lori Stern, Marbleseed; April Yancer, Wisconsin Department of Agriculture, Trade and Consumer Protection; Gary Besaw, Menominee Nation Department of Agriculture and Food Systems; and Sarah Lloyd, Wisconsin Farmers Union.
+Other speakers include Dan Cornelius (Oneida), University of Wisconsin-Madison, workshop convener; Lori Stern, Marbleseed; April Yancer, Wisconsin Department of Agriculture, Trade and Consumer Protection; Gary Besaw, Menominee Nation Department of Agriculture and Food Systems; Randy Romanski, Secretary of the Wisconsin Department of Agriculture, Trade and Consumer Protection, and Sarah Lloyd, Wisconsin Farmers Union.
+Special guests B.E.
+Farrow and Mariel Romero Mendez will provide music and dance to open and close the session.